 This thick rosa "foam" (mousse) is a trademark of 2000-vintage's outstanding quality

-During harvest 2000, while doing "personal inspection" in the vineyards, I noticed that something extraordinary big was on its way.
-Grapes looked extremely healthy.
+During harvest 2000, while doing a "personal inspection" in the vineyards, I noticed that something extraordinary big was coming.
+The grapes looked extremely healthy.

 Château d'Issan was almost as strikingly beautiful as Lascombes, but here we had a wine of the traditional school.
 Soft and incredibly attractive.
 91p.

 Château Lascombes seems well on the way back to fame.
 It was sophisticated with elegant and gracious "steps", aromatic and deliciously ripe fruit in a perfect marriage with silky tannin.
 Very long aftertaste.
 Lovely and riveting wine in modern style.
 91+p.